linode/docs/docs/web-servers/lemp/lemp-stack-on-centos-7-with-fastcgi.md

         sudo systemctl restart php-fpm
         sudo nginx -s reload

 2. Create a test page to verify NGINX can render PHP and connect to the MySQL database.
-Replace the `"testuser"` and `"password"` fields with the MySQL credentials you created above.
+Replace `testuser` and `password`  with the MySQL credentials you created above.

     {{< file "/var/www/example.com/test.php" php >}}
 <html>